qsnake/gpaw/doc/faq.rst

   IOError: netcdf: Operation not allowed in define mode

 NetCDF (or more specifically Scientific python's netCDF) does not support files larger than 2 GB.
 Use instead ``.gpw`` format or write the wave functions into separate files.
-See the `Restart file`_ page for more details.
+See the :ref:`restart_files` page for more details.